lukso-network/LIPs/LSPs/LSP-17-ContractExtension.md

 ## Abstract

-This proposal introduces two contract types:
+This proposal introduces two types of contracts:

 - **Extendable Contract:** A contract whose functionalities are extended.
 - **Extension Contract:** A contract containing the additional functionalities that could be added to an extendable contract.